IntersectMBO/governance-scripts/docs/info-action-procedure.md

 # Info Action Procedure

-Here we intend to document the script and steps within to build a new Info action.
+Here we intend to document the script and steps within to build a new Info action and submit it in a transaction.

 ## Steps